ethack/tht/docs/how-to/ips-and-sets.md

 duckdb
 ```

+Note that we apply the same structure in the SQL solutions.
+See if you can pick out the pieces from earlier solutions.
+1. Building temporary result sets for both HTTP and SSL clients.
+2. Performing set operations on the datasets to get the result we want.

 <!-- tabs:start -->

 ##### **Solution 1**

-Note that we apply the same structure in the SQL solutions.
-See if you can pick out the pieces from earlier.
-1. Building temporary result sets for both HTTP and SSL clients.
-2. Performing set operations on the two datasets to get the result we want.

 How many IPs made both types (SSL and HTTP) of connections?